-The debian-cd team provides builds of CD images using debian-installer on the Debian CD page.
-For more information on where to get CDs, see Section 4.1.
+The debian-cd team provides builds of installation images using debian-installer on the Debian CD/DVD page.
+For more information on where to get installation images, see Section 4.1.

-Some installation methods require other images than CD images.
+Some installation methods require other images than those for optical media.
 Section 4.2.1 explains how to find images on Debian mirrors.